-Poor health
+Poor Health

-The U.S. spends more on medical care than any other industrialized nation, but ranked 49th globally in 2022 in terms of life expectancy.
+The U.S. spends more on medical care than any other industrialized nation, but ranks 24th among 30 developed countries in terms of life expectancy.

-Health disparities
+Health Disparities

-Inequities related to income and access to coverage exist across demographics.
+Inequities related to income and access to coverage exist across demographic and racial lines.

 The Health Insurance Marketplace was established to give individuals and families another option for purchasing health insurance.
-States could either choose to create their own state-based marketplaces, defer to the Federally Facilitated Marketplace or partner with the federal government to establish a marketplace.
-Below is a list of states that do not use HealthCare.gov, along with the name of the state marketplace:
+States could either choose to create their own state-based marketplaces, defer to the federally-facilitated marketplace, or partner with the federal government to establish a marketplace.
+Below is a list of states which do not use HealthCare.gov, along with the name of the state marketplace: California - Covered California

-California - Covered California Colorado - Connect for Health Colorado Connecticut - Access Health CT District of Columbia - DC Health Link Idaho - Your Health Idaho Kentucky - Kynect (Kentucky Health Benefit Exchange) Maine - CoverME Maryland - Maryland Health Connection Massachusetts - Health Connector Minnesota - MNsure Nevada - Nevada Health Link New Jersey - GetCoveredNJ New Mexico - BeWell New York - New York State of Health Pennsvlvania - Pennie Rhode Island - HealthSource RI Vermont - Vermont Health Connect Washington - Washington Healthplanfinder
+Colorado - Connect for Health Colorado Connecticut - Access Health CT District of Columbia - DC Health Link Idaho - Your Health Idaho Kentucky - Kynect: Kentucky's Healthcare Connection Maryland - Maryland Health Connection Massachusetts - Health Connector Minnesota - Mnsure New York - New York State of Health Rhode Island - HealthSource RI Vermont - Vermont Health Connect

+Washington - Washington Healthplanfinder

-Tax penalty
+Tax Penalty